-It's easy to see why these careers are continuing to grow.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's easy to see why these careers are growing so quickly.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?